wistn/sited_test/README.md

             "runtimeArgs": [
                 "--unhandled-rejections=strict"
             ],
-            "args": [
+            "args": ["${file}", "关键词"]
-                "${file}",
-                "关键词"
-            ]
         }
     ]
 }
 ```

 replace /path/to/node_modules/sited_test/bin.js with actual bin.js's path.
-If `,"关键词"` be deleted, that built-in keyword of bin.js would be used.
+If `"关键词"` was deleted, that built-in keyword of bin.js would be used.

 > #### or 2.
 After npm installs the project globally as `npm i sited_test -g`
 >